 The Kansas Department of Health and Environment (KDHE) is constantly evaluating whether or not other locations need to be added to the list of travel-based quarantines.
-A variety of factors are used to determine this list but is based on the Centers for Disease Control (CDC) guidance of community transmission.
+A variety of factors are used to determine this list, but is based on the Centers for Disease Control and Prevention (CDC) guidance of community transmission.
 A formula is used to evaluate new cases in states over a two-week period, then it is adjusted for population size to provide a case rate per 100,000 population.
 This provides a number that can then be compared to the rate in Kansas.
 States with significantly higher rates -- approximately 3x higher -- are added to the list.

 The Ad Astra: Plan to Reopen Kansas can be found on our website or on the Kansas Covid-19 Response & Recovery website.

 Find answers to some of the most frequently asked questions about the Plan to Reopen Kansas on our website or on the Kansas Covid-19 Response & Recovery website.

 With more testing supplies available in Kansas, the Kansas Department of Health and Environment is encouraging providers to begin testing anyone who is symptomatic.

 Symptoms of COVID-19 include:

 More information on symptoms and the definition of Person Under Investigation can be found here.